Life in Extreme Environments and Habitability Group

 Description of Charles Cockell's group.

-The Life in Extreme Environments Group is led by Charles Cockell.
+The Life in Extreme Environments and Habitability Group is led by Charles Cockell.

 Charles Cockell's research group has for a number of years working on studying life in extreme environments, including the space environment and the application of this knowledge to understanding the limits of life on Earth and the habitability of other planetary bodies, as well as advancing the human future beyond Earth.